ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

 |   ├── processed-test-modify-v2.csv (processed test dataset from modify-v2.ipynb)

 ```
+If you just want to look at the code with the best results, see modify-v2.ipynb and the corresponding processed train and test datasets.
+The other codes are only kept to show how different feature engineering techniques helped improve the classifier performance.

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) **Highlights:**

-- The dataset is heavily **imbalanced**, with only 11% of the customers called subscribing to long-term deposits.
+- The dataset is **imbalanced**, with only 11% of the customers called subscribing to long-term deposits.
+This means a majority classifier would easily get around 90% classification accuracy, but would be pretty useless.
+So I used ROC-AUC (Area Under the ROC curve) instead of classification accuracy as a more effective metric for classifier performance.
 - The features are a mix of **numerical** and **categorical** data, which can be broadly divided into **customer data** (age, marital status, job, etc.), **campaign data** (number of calls to the customer during this campaign, number of days since last contact, etc.) and **economic data** (employment variation rate, consumer price index, etc.).

 **Feature engineering:**